 Held on Tuesday, September 18, 2018, 5-8PM

 This book has turned into an amazing resource that we hope will be used across the B Corp community and beyond to have important discussions and inspire people to connect with one another.
 The response we have received so far has been very encouraging.
 The collaborative effort to create this resource was inspiring to witness and we are so grateful for all the help we received.
 After nearly a year of working on this project, watching it develop and take on a shape of its own, we are finally ready to share it with the world.

-We want to acknowledge all that went into making this happen and celebrate everyone that volunteered to be a part of this process, especially the participants featured in the book, so we are throwing a party!
-Join us for fun, food, and drinks at The Joinery's Downtown showroom.
+We wanted to acknowledge all that went into making this happen and celebrate everyone that volunteered to be a part of this process, especially the participants featured in the book.
+On September 18, a group of folks from our community gathered for fun, food, and drinks at The Joinery's Downtown showroom.

-Your ticket includes a copy of "US", light appetizers, and beverages.
-All profits from the event and book sales will be donated to Oregon Health Care Interpreters Association (OHCIA) who will also be at the event to share more about the amazing work they do with the immigrant and refugee community.
+Tickets included a copy of "US", light appetizers, and beverages.
+All profits from the event and book sales were donated to Oregon Health Care Interpreters Association (OHCIA), who were at the event to share more about the amazing work they do with the immigrant and refugee community.